trashgomi/mojique-translation/README.md

 # mojique-translation

-This project is a fan-made English translation for Mojique (もじクエ), the RPG by Aoi Kurage (青くらげ).
+This project is a fan-made English translation for Mojique (もじクエ), the RPG by Ao Kurage (青くらげ).
 If you aren't familiar with this RPG, its creator, or a concept called "omorashi", **now is the time to close this page**.

 ## Progress

-I have made a small start on establishing this project, but it is currently in the process of gathering volunteers.
-If you'd like to see this translation get started, please spread word far and wide!
-Also consider joining yourself: see the section below.

-### Alpha Translation
-Lines that have been given an initial translation, but not checked or playtested.

-Text: 708/19466 = 3.64% (Updated 09/29/2019)
+Text: 6777/19151 = 35.39% (Updated 01/01/2020)

-Images: 0/?
+Images: 577/1122 = 51.43% (Updated 01/01/2020)

+If you'd like to join in the project and possibly speed up progress, please see the section below.

 ## Can I Help?